How crowdfunding help financing public goods and charities

 We clearly see that incentives do have an effect.
 They help move fundraisers forward to new goals, and by clever adjustments, the milestone thresholds can definitely influence the overall average for the fundraisers.

-For virtual P2P fundraising event these physical manifestations become even more important.
-You could therefore consider turning the incentive structure on its head, and just give free physical stuff to everyone who signs up – especially for virtual events.
+For virtual P2P fundraising events these physical manifestations become even more important.
+You could therefore consider turning the incentive structure on its head, and just give free physical stuff to everyone who signs up - especially for virtual events.
 The idea here is to count on the fundraiser reciprocating your gift with effort and commitment.
 It is a more risky strategy for the brave, but in our experience often gives way better results.

 Stewardship is part messaging automation and part personal touch and handholding.
 A certain amount of personal touch will always give the best results.
 For example, keeping in personal contact with top performers or team captains can be really useful.